The Great Reset & the Fourth Industrial Revolution

 We learn some very salient points from this data.

-First, Only China, India or the United States have ever been number one with regard to being the world’s biggest economy.
+First: Only China, India or the United States have ever been number one with regard to being the world’s biggest economy (GDP).

-Second, it took nearly four hundred years [of a 500 year period], for a nation outside of Asia to catch up to China and India and then pass them.
+Second: It took nearly four hundred years [of a 500 year period], for a nation outside of Asia to catch up to China and India and then surpass them.

-Third, China has fluctuated the most of the major powers.
+Third: China has fluctuated the most out of the major powers.
 It was marginally ahead of second place India for centuries, then in the 1800s gained a substantial lead and then by the 1900s was substantially behind India as well as other nations.
-Now, China has regained second spot.
+Now, China has sensationally regained second spot.

-Five, the example of the former major power, the United Kingdom and India exposes the active and dormant natures these powers respectively exhibit.
+Five: The example comparing the former major power the United Kingdom and its former subservient colony India, exposes the active and dormant natures these powers respectively exhibited.

-Six, both Japan an island nation on the periphery of a continent the same as Great Britain, and Germany, a young nation like Italy, have been major economic powers since the late 1800s and early 1900s and as with the United Kingdom, have shown a desire to follow an expansionist policy, creating military capability to match and the will to put it to use.
+Six: Both Japan an island nation on the periphery of a continent the same as Great Britain and Germany, a young nation like Italy, have been major economic powers since the late 1800s and early 1900s and as with the United Kingdom, have shown a desire to follow an expansionist policy; creating military capability to match their economic prosperity and demonstrating the will to put it to use.
 They have all been active powers unlike the two major dormant powers, China and India.
 Some would argue credibly that China is now no longer dormant.

-Eight, the forecasted key economic growth and improved positions of Indonesia, Brazil and Mexico all corroborate what has been foretold.
-All three, have the wherewithal to achieve major power status and all will strengthen their military capability over ensuing decades.
+Eight: The key economic growth forecast, resulting in the improved standings for Indonesia, Brazil and Mexico, all corroborate what has been foretold.
+All three, have the wherewithal to achieve major power status and all will strengthen their military arsenals over ensuing decades (and centuries).

-Nine, there is a glaring omission in the statistics, apart from the 2050 projection of Russia at eight.
+Nine: There is a glaring omission in the statistics, apart from the 2050 projection of Russia at number eight.
 Where has Russia been in this period?
-It has more often than not been in the top ten and in its guise as a modern empire, the Union of Soviet Socialist Republics, it was placed at number two consecutively, from 1960 to 1985.
+It has more often than not been in the top ten and in its guise as a modern empire – the Union of Soviet Socialist Republics – it was the second biggest economy in the world, consecutively from 1960 to 1985.

-Ten, as only three nations have held number one and if the United States concedes to China, could another nation, a fourth nation, ever achieve number one spot and if so which one?
+Ten: As only three nations have held number one and if the United States concedes to China, could another nation, a fourth nation, ever achieve number one spot and if so which one perchance?

-Yes, a new nation will one day break into the club of three, held for the past five hundred years.
-Based on a number of observations and factors… that nation, is Russia.
-Of course many will smile at this and think this view simplistic; based on limited knowledge; and a shallow grasp of geo-economics.
+Yes, a new nation will one day break into the club of three, exclusively held by China, India and the United States for the past five hundred years.
+Based on a number of observations and factors, that nation is… Russia.

 The world has changed and the last century was very different from the four that preceded it.
 Was it far-fetched for China to move from tenth to second in the space of thirty years?
 No, it wasn’t.
 There is good cause to consider a similar scenario with Russia.
 It may not happen by 2050, but happen, it will.